jfalcou/eve/doc/manual/functions/predicate.rst

 Predicate Functions
 ###################

-These functions provide scalar and SIMD version of scalar predicate operations.
+These functions provide scalar and SIMD version of classical scalar predicate operations.

-The main difference is those operations do not return `bool` but a :ref:`concept-logicalValue`.
+The main difference with standard is those operations do not return `bool` but a :ref:`concept-logicalValue`.

 The header ``#include <eve/function/predicate.hpp>`` allows the inclusion of all specific bitwise required headers in one shot.